MattDunn11/EncodeSolanaBootcamp2024/Completed_Homework/Week1/Homework4.md

 Using the command line tool, send your colleagues some lamports.
 Check your balance and your colleagues balance before and after.

+I did not have a colleague's public key readily available so I decided to transfer SOL to my secondary testnet keypair.

 My input:

 ```solana transfer --from testnetkeypair.json 8Mj8uPjiz7NatBYVSB9sGYGzsJ4w1Hp8xfGJroiEBgM8 0.5 --allow-unfunded-recipient --url https://api.devnet.solana.com --fee-payer testnetkeypair.json```